Key factors to consider when specifying anchor handling equipment for professional vessels

 Where should the winch be operated from?

 Most professional setups combine local deck controls for close-quarters operations and a wheelhouse station for routine anchoring.
-Clear visibility, emergency stops, and communication between operators are just as important as the winch itself.
+Clear visibility, emergency stops, and communication between operators are just as important as the anchor winch itself.

-• Vessel & operation: Length, displacement, typical anchoring/work profile.
+- Vessel & operation: Length, displacement, typical anchoring/work profile.

-• Anchor & rode: Anchor type/weight; chain (size/grade/length) and rope if used.
+- Anchor & rode: Anchor type/weight; chain (size/grade/length) and rope if used.

-• Performance: Required pull (working + peak), retrieval speed, duty cycle.
+- Performance: Required pull (working + peak), retrieval speed, duty cycle.

-• Installation: Deck footprint/foundations, lead angles, locker capacity.
+- Installation: Deck footprint/foundations, lead angles, locker capacity.

-• Power & controls: Hydraulic vs. electric supply, control locations/safety.
+- Power & controls: Hydraulic vs. electric supply, control locations/safety.

-• Materials, class & service: Construction/finish, approvals/testing, spare parts/maintenance.
+- Materials, class & service: Construction/finish, approvals/testing, spare parts/maintenance.

 Why AS SCAN

-We design and manufacture custom anchor winches and windlasses for professional vessels, built in marine-grade steel with proven corrosion protection and available with either hydraulic or electric drives.
-For smaller applications, we also supply stainless steel drum winches.
-From early layout advice and class engagement to commissioning through to lifecycle service, our team ensures you get an anchor handling system that works reliably day after day.
+We design and manufacture custom anchor winches and anchor windlasses for professional and commercial vessels.
+All systems are built in marine-grade steel with proven corrosion protection and are available with either hydraulic or electric drives.
+For smaller applications, we also supply stainless-steel drum winches.